| |

 sensitive to bromine and chlorine.
 Thank you.

-Marc P., 2/3/2006
+Marc P., 2/3/2008

-Yes, you can use biguanide and ozone based on a leading
+Yes, you can use biguanide and ozone

-biguanide manufacturer's recommendations.
-I suggest that you
+manufacturer's recommendations.
+I

-start by draining and cleaning the spa.
-That way you'll get
+and cleaning the spa.
+That way

-rid of all of the bromide salts and start off with a clean
+salts and start off with a clean

 slate.
-You should only need to maintain a minimum level of
+You should maintain the

-biguanide, because of the Ozonator.
+the water.
 Follow the directions on

 handle on how much biguanide you need to add periodically.